junxit/us-congress-bills-112/metadata.md

 - 2011-03-17 — Introduced in Senate
 - 2011-03-17 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S1851)
+- 2011-08-02 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S5283-5284)
+- 2011-08-02 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S5283-5284)
+- 2011-08-02 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S5283-5284)
+- 2011-08-02 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S5283-5284)